llayer/titanic_k8s/README.md

 # titanic_k8s
 Repository to test the deployment of a docker image to AKS

+## 0. Prerequsites
+To run this tutorial you need to have
+- Docker Desktop running locally
+- a Bash shell that has the Azure CLI and kubectl installed
+- an Azure Subscription

 ## 1. Clone the repository
 ```
 git clone https://github.com/llayer/titanic_k8s.git